nataliemcmann/aws-sdk-v3-upload/README.md

 })
 ```

 And finally, we can render that uploaded image to the DOM using the url we sent back.
+I won't got into that in this ReadMe, but the code example is commented and available in this repo.